-2022 2021
+2023 2022

 €'000 €'000

-Tax losses - -
+Tax losses 66 -

-Investment property 745 827
+Investment property 745 745

 Investment property tax losses for which no deferred tax asset has been recognised have no expiry date.
-It not anticipated that the unrecognised deferred tax asset will be utilised by the Group.
+It not anticipated that the unrecognised deferred tax assets will be utilised by the Group.